Galeries Lafayette Macau To Open On 26Th January Featuring Over 100 International And First-In-Macau Brands

-(MENAFN- Media OutReach Newswire) Creating a New Waterfront Fashion and Art Landmark HONG KONG SAR - Media OutReach Newswire - 15 January 2024 - Forward Fashion (International) Holdings Company Limited ("Forward Fashion" or the "Group"; Hong Kong stock code: 2528), a creative integrated group with three synergistic business segments - fashion, art, and lifestyle - announces the grand opening of Galeries Lafayette , the world-famous luxury department store, at YOHO Treasure Island Resorts World Shopping Centre in Macau on 26th January.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 15 January 2024 - Forward Fashion (International) Holdings Company Limited ("Forward Fashion" or the "Group"; Hong Kong stock code: 2528), a creative integrated group with three synergistic business segments - fashion, art, and lifestyle - announces the grand opening of Galeries Lafayette , the world-famous luxury department store, at YOHO Treasure Island Resorts World Shopping Centre in Macau on 26th January.
 This marks the debut of the first Galeries Lafayette in Hong Kong and Macau, offering diverse and exceptional shopping experiences and activities that will captivate international and local shoppers and infusing Macau with a tapestry of urban vibrancy and fashion allure.

 Indulge in Luxury: A 30,000+ sq ft Shopping Haven Showcasing Over 100 International Brands